This is part of a series of posts on Romans. Click here for the contents page.

 Verse 29 goes on to state that Christians, who have been foreknown by God, have been ‘predestined to be conformed to the image of his Son’.
 The predestination refers to a “what” rather than a “who”.
 The “who” has been set out already, and is “Christians”.
 The “what” that has been predestined is that they will be conformed to the image of Jesus.
 The “why” is to give brothers and sisters for Jesus.
 This verse therefore does not say that God has predestined who will become a Christian; it only says that those who are Christians have been predestined to be conformed to the image of his Son.

-Although the word ‘glorified’ is in the past tense, it is commonly considered to be a reference to the future glory to be received by Christians in the resurrection.
+Although the word ‘glorified’ is translated in the past tense in English, it is commonly considered to be a reference to the future glory to be received by Christians in the resurrection.
 The argument is that Paul can speak of it in the past tense because he is so certain that it will happen.
 Another possibility is that it refers to the glory that Christians have received already (hence the past tense) due to the fact that Christ has already been glorified, and Christians are “in Christ” and therefore share in his blessings.
 (I prefer the second of these two options for this interpretation.)

 The links between the items in verse 30 show that all Christians get to enjoy the whole package of blessings.
 There are no Christians for whom God withholds certain items from the list.
 This gives great assurance to those who are trusting in Christ that God ‘will freely give us [i.e. Christians] all things’ (verse 32).